Cost to Elevate a House: 2026 Home Elevation Guide

 Will FEMA pay to elevate my home?

 Often, partially, but not directly to you.
-Structure elevation is a named eligible activity under FEMA's flood mitigation grants, and the federal cost-share is typically 75%, rising to 90% for repetitive-loss homes and up to 100% for severe repetitive-loss properties.
+Structure elevation is a named eligible activity under FEMA's Flood Mitigation Assistance program, and the federal cost-share is typically 75%, rising to 90% for repetitive-loss homes and up to 100% for severe repetitive-loss properties.
 The catch is that homeowners do not apply to FEMA directly.
 Your community or state applies on your behalf, and the grants are competitive.

 If your home was substantially damaged in a flood, your NFIP policy may also include Increased Cost of Compliance coverage of up to $30,000 toward elevation.
 We cover both funding paths in detail in FEMA flood mitigation grants and ICC and the 50% rule.